open-telemetry/opentelemetry-ruby/README.md

 ## Contrib Repository

-The [opentelemetry-ruby-contrib repository](https://github.com/open-telemetry/opentelemetry-ruby-contrib) contains instrumentation libraries for many popular Ruby gems, including Rails, Rack, Sinatra, and others, so you can start using OpenTelemetry with minimal changes to your application.
+The [opentelemetry-ruby-contrib repository][contrib-repo] contains instrumentation libraries for many popular Ruby gems, including Rails, Rack, Sinatra, and others, so you can start using OpenTelemetry with minimal changes to your application.
 See the [contrib README][contrib-repo] for more details.

 ## Versioning